 12. Who may file a request for examination and what is time allowed for putting an application in condition of the grant?

 Answer: The request for examination may be filed by the applicant or any other interested person, or their agents.
 Ordinarily, the first examination report (FER) is sent to the patent applicant and is also uploaded online for public perusal.
-Once the examination report is issued it is obligatory on the part of the patent applicant to respond to the FER or subsequent ERs if any, within twelve months from the date of FER issue to the applicant with the aim to put the application in order for grant.
+Once the examination report is issued it is obligatory on the part of the patent applicant to respond to the FER or subsequent ERs if any, within twelve months from the date of FER issue to the applicant to put the application for the grant.

 13. Is it possible to file pre-grant opposition even though there is no request for examination filed?